Get insider access

 Your browser is not supported or outdated so some features of the site might not be available.

-The 5 Best Cameras For Hiking And Backpacking - Fall 2023 Reviews
+The 5 Best Cameras For Hiking And Backpacking - Fall 2024

 Best Cameras For Hiking And Backpacking

-So you're on a hike and reach an amazing lookout, and you want to capture the moment, only to realize you've only got your phone on you.
-Bummer, right?
+So you're on a hike and reach an amazing lookout, and you want to capture the moment, only to realize that all you've got on you is your phone.
 Sure, your smartphone will do in a pinch, but having a dedicated camera means capturing those stunning views with more clarity and detail.
-The best cameras for backpacking also need to be portable and, ideally, weather-sealed, so you can shoot in all kinds of weather conditions without worry.
-Crop sensor mirrorless cameras are the ideal choice for a mix of image quality, portability, and durability, but the more adventurous among us may prefer to grab a GoPro or action camera for video capture, and others may decide to give up the versatility of an interchangeable lens for the portability that comes with a fixed-lens compact camera.
+A good camera to bring on hikes or backpacking expeditions needs to be portable and, ideally, weather-sealed so you can shoot in all kinds of weather conditions without worry.
+Crop sensor mirrorless cameras are the ideal choice for a mix of image quality, portability, and durability, but some people may decide to give up the versatility of an interchangeable lens for the portability that comes with a fixed-lens point-and-shoot camera.

-Thankfully, we've done some work narrowing down those options for you.
-We've bought and tested over 90 cameras in our lab, and below, you'll find our recommended cameras for hiking and backpacking.
+We've bought and tested over 110 cameras in our lab, and below, you'll find our recommendations for the best cameras for hiking and backpacking.
 If you don't care as much about the portability of your camera and want the best possible image quality, you can also check out our buying guide for the best cameras for landscape photography.
-On the flip side, if portability is most important, you can try the best cameras for travel or the best compact cameras.
+On the flip side, if portability is your top priority, you can try the best cameras for travel or the best compact cameras.
+If you're a birding enthusiast, have a look at our best cameras for bird photography, too.

 1. Best Camera For Hiking And Backpacking

-The camera also includes in-body image stabilization (IBIS), which can help you capture stable handheld shots at slower shutter speeds, meaning you can leave the bulky tripod at home.
-APS-C lenses are generally smaller than full-frame alternatives, making for a more portable overall kit.
-Beyond that, the X-T5 has a fantastic battery life for a mirrorless camera, making it a great choice for long hikes and backpacking excursions.
+The camera also features in-body image stabilization (IBIS), which can help you capture stable handheld shots at slower shutter speeds, so you can leave the bulky tripod at home.
+Beyond that, the X-T5 has a fantastic battery life for a mirrorless model, making it a great choice for long hikes and backpacking excursions.
 If you want to save some money, its predecessor, the Fujifilm X-T4, is still a great choice, though it uses a lower-resolution sensor and is a tad bigger and heavier.

 See our review